deltaDNA/tutorial-localnotification-ddna/README.md

 Using the power of mobile notifications package included with Unity, you can now target users quickly.
 Combined with the power of DDNA campaigns
 You can trigger notifications in a few minutes after a certain action is completed in the game.

-## Packages used:
+## Requirements:
+- Unity 2020.3.12f1
-- Unity Mobile Notifications 1.4.2
+- Unity Mobile Notifications
 https://docs.unity3d.com/Packages/com.unity.mobile.notifications@1.4/manual/index.html
 - Unity DeltaDNA SDK
 https://github.com/deltaDNA/unity-sdk/releases

 You will learn how to: